wq/wq/docs/inputs/Checkbox.md

+---
+module: "@wq/material"
+---

 # Checkbox

-The `<Checkbox/>` [input component][inputs] provides a simple boolean toggle.
+[@wq/material]'s `<Checkbox/>` [input component][index] provides a simple boolean toggle.
 Since the user does not have to do anything to leave the box unchecked, it is best to only use this component for confirmation and opt-in questions.

 > By default, Boolean fields are rendered as a [Toggle] with Yes and No choices.
 To use the Checkbox component instead, set the "appearance" attribute in the field config, as shown below.